Ranking The Best New Shows You Can Watch Right Now

-Streamline recommends “Who Is America?” as the new show you should watch this week.
-The recommendation comes with caveats, though.
+Streamline recommends “Trial & Error” as the new show you should watch this week.
+The second season premiered July 19 with a plot reset, so you don’t need to watch Season 1 to check this out on NBC or Hulu.

-“Who Is America?” ― Sacha Baron Cohen’s new prank project on Showtime ― keeps earning press.
-But reviews likely won’t be available until the show debuts this Sunday, July 15, so the true quality of the show remains unknown.
+“Trial & Error” parodies true crime shows with a mockumentary format.
+This season focuses on a wealthy celebrity resident of a small town.
+After police find the celebrity with the dead body of her husband, they reluctantly arrest her.
+Since she’s local royalty and pays for much of what the government needs, she typically gets away with whatever she wants.
+But murder would be one step too far.

-The case for excited anticipation starts with this show already gifting the world a video of former Vice President Dick Cheney signing a waterboard kit ― a good and fitting prank.
-The show apparently tricked many high-profile conservatives, including Sarah Palin and Roy Moore, into similar interactions.
+After the arrest, her team of lawyers tries to defend her.
+But they’re goofballs.
+So their efforts yield mixed results.

 See all the recommendations for the week below.
 And in the navigation bar above, you can choose specific recommendations for series streaming on Netflix, Hulu and Amazon.